m1ga/ti.imagecrop/README.md

 For the <b>iOS version</b> have a look at https://github.com/hansemannn/titanium-image-crop

-## Methods:

-### 📢 Attention:
+## 📢 Attention:
 You have to use a `lifecycleContainer` like this:
 ```javascript
 var ImageCrop = require('ti.imagecrop').createImageCrop({
 	lifecycleContainer: win
 });
 ```
-before you call the methods.
+before you call the methods and add

-* createImageCrop
- * Paremeter:
-	* lifecycleContainer
-	* showCamera: when `showCropDialog` - `image` is empty it will show/hide the camera option
-	* showGallery: when `showCropDialog` - `image` is empty it will show/hide the gallery option

-and add
 ```
 repositories {
 	maven { url 'https://jitpack.io' }